 A new study by SDSU biologists has found that coxsackie virus infects cardiac progenitor cells, potentially setting up infected hearts for early failure.

-Cardiac progenitor cells (green) in mice were shown to be infected by coxsackie virus (red).
+Cardiac progenitor cells (green) were infected by coxsackie virus (red).

 Scientists have known for years that there appears to be some connection between coxsackie virus and heart disease.
 Epidemiological evidence has shown that people who experience heart failure are highly likely to show signs of a previous infection by the relatively common type B coxsackie virus.
 Yet, exactly how coxsackie virus affects heart health has eluded researchers.
 In a new study published today in PLOS Pathogens, researchers at San Diego State University suggest a novel, promising explanation: A coxsackie infection depletes stem cells in the heart, eventually making it difficult for older hearts to handle stress.